We are outstanding!

 Additional requirement information

-Grade C or equivalent in GCSE English, mathematics and science, as well as National Skills Tests in mathematics and English are required.
+Grade C or equivalent in GCSE English, mathematics and science are required.

 Applicants will need an awareness of how learning and teaching is managed in a primary classroom in KS1 and KS2 (not Reception).